 When you are creating a piece of work for a company or individual, you will need to consider the ownership of those ‘works’.
 This means you will need to decide whether the work is going to be licensed or assigned to the company or individual upon completion.

 This can be easily overlooked and the parties may end up in a dispute about who owns what.
-In other instances, it is actually dealt with contractually but the type of license granted is wrong.
+Read on to understand the difference between assignments and licenses and furthermore, which license might be right for you.